 Most translation agencies put particular effort into ensuring the quality of certified translations.
 They generally assign their top translators to these tasks and run the translated material past a proofreader to weed out oversights and typos.
 When the translation has passed the quality assurance procedures, the agency provides a certificate, and with that, the translation is certified.

 Certified translations must be as similar to the original document as possible, including in appearance.
-Signatures, seals, and other visual elements must be placed in the same position as in the original document, and the entire document must be translated, including the visual elements.
+In cases where emblems, logos, stamps, photographs, or other graphic elements appear in the document to be translated, the translator enters italicized annotations within square brackets in the certified translation to note the placement and appearance of such elements.
 In the case of illegible elements, the translator must add “not legible” in the target language.

 If you require a certified translation for immigration or a similar process, you cannot translate the document yourself, even if you speak both languages and provide a signed statement affirming the accuracy of the translation.
 Immigration officials accept certified translations only by professional third-party translators.